medusa2112/HealiosHealth/replit.md

 ✓ Updated Folic Acid 400µg with latest authentic Healios image featuring green pregnancy/maternal health branding and premium black packaging
-✓ Implemented clean single pricing structure across all products removing original prices and discount displays ✓ Updated all product prices to match new RRP pricing table with no sales or discounts
+✓ Implemented clean single pricing structure across all products removing original prices and discount displays ✓ Updated all product prices to match new RRP pricing table with no sales or discounts ✓ Removed all apparel/clothing products from database and frontend components ✓ Cleaned up navigation and category filtering to only show supplement products

 ## Advanced SEO Implementation (January 2025)